beyarkay/masters-thesis/src/06_conclusion.md

 their potential for gesture recognition, and could possible prove fruitful.
 WiFi-based systems (see Section
 \ref{sec:03-vision-and-wifi-based-gesture-recognition} and
-\cite{maWiFiSensingChannel2020}) have been explored with regards to security , but could result in very good results when applied to gesture detection.
+\citealt{maWiFiSensingChannel2020}) have been explored with regards to security, but could result in very good results when applied to gesture detection.
 This is particularly interesting when one considers that the user need not interact with any device explicitly.
 It could appear to "just work".
 However, the privacy implications of this are very concerning\footnote{
-\cite{aliKeystrokeRecognitionUsing2015, aliRecognizingKeystrokesUsing2017,
+\citealp{aliKeystrokeRecognitionUsing2015, aliRecognizingKeystrokesUsing2017,
 liWhenCSIMeets2016}} and also require more thought about how to provide a good experience to the user while still communicating to the user when their movements are being watched and recorded.
 Closed-Circuit television (CCTV) is